My First Revit Plug-in Overview

 Application Programming Interface (API): Revit .NET API

 *This guide was created based on Autodesk Revit Architecture.
-All steps in this guide are applicable to any product of the Revit three flavors.
-You can replace all “Revit Architecture” with “Revit Structure” or “Revit MEP” in this guide with version 2011 or higher.
-For version 2011 and 2012 we provide instructions to work with Visual Studio Tools for Applications (VSTA) inside the archive lesson download, VSTA has been replaced in Revit 2013 with SharpDevelop.
+All steps in this guide are applicable to any product of the Revit four flavors including Revit "one box" which is a part of Building Design Suite.
+You can replace all “Revit Architecture” with “Revit", "Revit Structure” or “Revit MEP” in this guide with version 2014 or higher.
+We also provide instructions to work with Macro or SharpDevelop.

 There are many resources available on the web for you to learn about the Autodesk Revit API (Application Programming Interface), however, these resources tend to be designed for people who already know programming.
 This guide is different: it assumes no previous programming knowledge and yet helps you build your first plug-in quickly, without swamping you with details.
 You’ll have a working application within an hour of starting this material, irrespective of your current level of programming expertise.